Emergence of Dark Energy from topology and chiral spinors: Structure and Generalities.

-The semicolon notation means that the elements of the set $U$ are considered as parameters of the theory and, therefore, they will not be part of the variation.
-The details of each term, as well as their first-order variation, are given below: \begin{enumerate} \item The first term is given by the Holts (gravitation sector) action:
+The semicolon notation means that $\alpha$ is considered a parameter of the theory and, therefore, will not be part of the variation procedure.
+In the following, $\kappa$ is the scaled gravitational constant.
+We have included boundary terms by means of the \textit{inclusion of the boundary operator} $j^*_{\partial}$ (See App \ref{app:form}) in most of the components to render the variation well-posed in the presence of a non-trivial boundary.
+The details of each term, as well as their first-order variation, are given below: \begin{enumerate} \item The first term is given by the Holst (gravitation sector) action: